PranayUmredkar97/Demand-Predicition-for-Public-Transport/README.md

 Public transport is an effective tool to address multiple societal challenges, regarding mobility, sustainability and livability.
 In this report we are going to study how Mobiticket a ticket booking platform can expect a number of bookings on a particular day and time.
 We are provided with the data of travel patterns of different cities which ends in Nairobi.
 We are building a regression model to help Mobiticket to predict number of tickets can sell on each ride.

-In this project I had presented my analysis of data and  I had used various regression algorith to predict number of tickets namely.
+In this project We had presented my analysis of data and  We had used various regression algorith to predict number of tickets namely.

 1. Linear Regression
 2. Ridge and Lasso